renan-throsa/Resume/README.md

 ### [LDI - Development and Innovation Laboratory](https://www.linkedin.com/company/labldi/)
 * Web Developer (October 2022 - April 2024)
-* **Description:**
 * As a Full Stack Developer my role involved developing and enhancing functionalities for a web-based factory management system, which encompasses activities like tracking, acquisitions and monitoring the factory's inner workings.

 ### [AjaxIT](https://www.trt8.jus.br/)
 * Web Developer  (June 2021 - October 2022)
-* **Description:**
 * I was accountable for developing and maintaining systems that fulfilled the requirements of the National Electric System Operator (ONS).
 These systems deal with analysis, reporting, and metrics functionalities.

 ### [Regional Labor Court](https://www.trt8.jus.br/)
 * Test analyst with Selenium Java (January 2017 - January 2018)
-* **Description:**
 * In search of new challenges, I joined as an intern at TRT8 to learn and grow from more experienced developers.
 My main task was to write and test scripts with **selenium web driver** to assert if the product developed was free from bugs and generate reports about the software based on the results of these tests.
 In addition to that, I was also responsible for writing, extending, and correcting documentation about test cases.

 ### :pushpin: Technical Skills